-The anti-shorting actions studied here might reveal something both about the presence of informed pessimists, and the information possessed by the firm.
+The anti-shorting actions studied here might reveal something about both the presence of informed pessimists, and the information possessed by the firm.
 For example, perhaps only firms that believe themselves to be overpriced engage in anti-shorting actions, since underpriced firms know that the market will eventually recognize their true worth.
-As in the Solv-Ex case, empirically many firms accuse short sellers of fraud, but are in fact themselves guilty of fraud ("The lady doth protest too much, methinks."
-Hamlet.
-Act iii.
-Sc.
-2.).
-One short seller in the sample noted "we can look at a company that is attacking us.
+As in the Solv-Ex case, empirically many firms accuse short sellers of fraud, but are in fact themselves guilty of fraud ("The lady doth protest too much, methinks," Hamlet, Act III, Scene 2).
+One short seller in the sample noted that "we can look at a company that is attacking us.
 When we have the goods on that company, it tells us we are onto something.
-The louder they scream, the better the short."
+The louder they scream, the better the short" (Pender 1989).

-(Pender, 1989)

-While the information revealed by anti-shorting actions is an interesting topic, it isn't explored here.
+While the information revealed by anti-shorting actions is an interesting topic, it is not explored here.
 Rather, the hypothesis tested is whether anti-shorting actions lead to predictable low returns.
 Under the hypothesis of efficient markets with no frictions, prices should immediately adjust to new information, and post-event returns should be unpredictable.
 The empirical question studied here is not reaction to news, but rather long-term returns based on lagged public information.

-II.
-Constructing the sample
+2. Constructing the Sample

-I searched Lexis, Dow Jones Interactive, and other text sources for episodes featuring reported disputes between short sellers and firms, ending in June 2002.
+Searches were conducted in LexisNexis, Dow Jones Interactive, and other text sources using key words such as "short seller," "lawsuit," "conspiracy," and so forth.
+I looked for episodes featuring reported disputes between short sellers and firms, ending in June 2002.
 These sources contained newspaper and magazine articles, newswire items, transcripts of broadcast media, and press releases.
 "Firms" were in most cases firm management, but in a few cases were large shareholders of the firm.
-I searched on key words such as "short seller", "lawsuit," "conspiracy," and so on.
-Finding the relevant events was a time-consuming and labor-intensive process that involved reading several thousand pages of text.
+Finding the relevant events was a time-consuming and labor-intensive process.
 Coding the events sometimes required judgment calls, and information was often incomplete or ambiguous.

-I find 327 events from 266 different firms, the earliest event in March 1977, and the latest in May 2002.
+The resulting sample has 327 events from 266 different firms from March 1977 to May 2002.
 Media coverage is thinner in earlier years, and 77% of the events occur after 1990.
 In addition to events, I also have (up to June 2002) returns, market equity, and volume from CRSP, book values from Compustat, and short interest from the NYSE (from 1992 to 2001) and NASDAQ (from 1995 to 2001).
-To get in the sample, a firm must be common stock in CRSP with data available within the first 12 months after the event (this excludes OTCBB stocks, which are the source of many extraordinary anti-shorting episodes).
-I exclude cases involving merger arbitrage or convertible securities arbitrage.
+To get in to the sample, a firm must be common stock in CRSP with data available within the first 12 months after the event (this excludes OTCBB stocks, which are the source of many extraordinary anti-shorting episodes).
+Cases involving merger arbitrage or convertible securities arbitrage have been excluded.

-The sample includes events where the firm mounts some sort of defense against short sellers, or accuses short sellers of wrongdoing (and thus implicitly raise the threat of legal action).
+To get into the sample, the firm must mount some sort of defense against short sellers, or accuse short sellers of wrongdoing (and thus implicitly raise the threat of legal action).
 The sample includes nine types of events, sorted into three categories.
-The first category is belligerent statements about short sellers, ranging from threats of legal action to detailed refutations of short seller's claims.
+The first category is belligerent statements about short sellers, ranging from threats of legal action to detailed refutations of short sellers' claims.
 The second category is taking legal or regulatory action against short sellers.
 The third category is taking technical action to prevent short selling.
-Table I lists the different events types of events.
+Table 1 lists the different types of events.